Teaching about Wisconsin?

 The Wisconsin Economy-at-a-Glance is on the U.S. Bureau of Labor and Statistics website.

-The Wisconsin Taxpayers Alliance is a nonpartisan nonprofit education organization that researches and communicates information on state politics.
+The Wisconsin Policy Forum (previously WI Taxpayers Alliance) is a nonpartisan nonprofit education organization that researches and communicates information on state politics.

 Wisconomy: Wisconsin Economic History is a directory of historic articles outlining Wisconsin's economic past.